martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 - In summary; For local tests use `MainCoroutineRule` to Swap out `Discpatchers.Main` with a `TestCoroutineDispatcher`.
 Also use `mainCoroutineDispatcher.runBlockingTest`.
 Inject dispatchers instead of hardcoding it.

+#### Error state

+You need to test the happy days as well as the error cases.
+For example if data can't be loaded because the network is down.

+For the fakes you can use a flag, such as `shouldReturnError` in FakeTasksRepository to return error cases for testing.

 License
 -------